BeethovensWerkstatt/Website/docs/NAVIGATION_SUMMARY.md

 - Minima theme customization
 - MEI and Digital Humanities focus

-The website now provides a complete recreation of the original Beethovens Werkstatt navigation and content structure while maintaining modern Jekyll functionality and cross-platform Docker development support.
+The website provides a complete recreation of the original Beethovens Werkstatt navigation and content structure while maintaining modern Jekyll functionality and cross-platform Docker development support.